pe-st/md/docker.md

 https://docs.docker.com/engine/understanding-docker/

 Docker is client/server

-- the server is called the docker daemon
+- the server is called the docker daemon (or engine)
 - the docker command line utility is a client

 ### Docker Images

 - A Docker image is a read-only template.
 Images are used to create Docker containers.
 - Docker images are the *build* component of Docker.
 - Each image consists of a series of layers, starting from a base image (e.g. `ubuntu`)